ronin-rb/ronin-asm/README.md

 ## Description

-{Ronin::ASM} is a Ruby DSL for crafting Assembly programs and Shellcode.
+{Ronin::ASM} is a Ruby DSL for crafting Assembly programs and shellcode.

 ## Features

 * Provides a Ruby DSL for writing Assembly programs.
   * Supports x86 and x86-64 instruction sets.
   * Supports ATT and Intel syntax.
-* Supports assembling Shellcode.
+* Supports assembling shellcode.
 * Has 95% documentation coverage.
 * Has 99% test coverage.